 Because it will help to sell the property: That’s why!

 Potential buyers like to visualize their families and their lifestyle.
-Sometimesit’s difficult when there are only four walls, a floor and a ceiling.
+Sometimes it’s difficult when there are only four walls, a floor and a ceiling.
 Most buyers have trouble seeing their furniture in a space, or relating to the size of a room, or even deciding the best use for a particular space.
-Appropriate furnishings and accessories that create a mood, the illusion of a happy life, are what most buyers need to be able to relate to what their life could be like in a particular house or neighborhood.
+Appropriate furnishings and accessories that create a mood, the illusion of a happy life, are what most buyers need.
+They need to “see” their life in a particular house or location.

 We have had visitors to our staged homes say, “Thank you for staging this house.
-It really helped us decide to submit an offer on this particular property because we could see there was enough space for our home office.”
+It really helped us decide to submit an offer because we could see there was enough space for our home office.”
 Sometimes the mere suggestion of what a space could be triggers a reaction in the buyer.

 We recently had a buyer tell us that seeing a house transformed from empty to staged was the catalyst that prompted her offer on the property.
-She noted that even though the furnishings were “not my style at all,” seeing the dining space and knowing that a sofa would fit in a particular area, and being shown that the kitchen bar counter would accommodate “two stools, but not three” were very important factors in her decision.
+She noted that even though the furnishings were “not my style at all,” seeing the spacious dining room, knowing that her oversize sofa would fit in a particular area, and being shown that the kitchen bar counter would accommodate “three stools,” were very important factors in her decision.